Vance Joseph: San Francisco 49ers

 On February 17, 2005, Joseph was hired by the San Francisco 49ers as a secondary assistant.
 In 2006, he was promoted to secondary coach, a position he shared with Johnnie Lynn until 2010, when Lynn resigned for personal reasons.

 Houston Texans

 Joseph joined the coaching staff of the Houston Texans in 2011.
 He served as the defensive backs coach under defensive coordinator Wade Phillips and head coach Gary Kubiak.
 Joseph helped the Texans to three consecutive top-seven NFL rankings in overall defense.
 Joseph’s secondary contributed to the team allowing the third-fewest passing yards per game (203.5) during that three-year stretch, helping Houston to its first two division titles in team history and playoff wins from 2011–12.

 Cincinnati Bengals

 Joseph was hired as the defensive backs coach of the Cincinnati Bengals in January 2014.
-Joseph helped the Bengals to back-to-back playoff appearances as their defensive backs coach from 2014–15 under head coach Marvin Lewis, guiding a unit that contributed to a league-best 41 interceptions during that span.
+Joseph helped the Bengals to back-to-back playoff appearances as their defensive backs coach from 2014 to 2015 under head coach Marvin Lewis, guiding a unit that contributed to a league-best 41 interceptions during that span.